BrennanBlaylock/Advanced_Python_Portfolio/README.md

             print(hsp.query[0:75] + "...")
             print(hsp.match[0:75] + "...")
             print(hsp.sbjct[0:75] + "...")
-# alignment shown will be shown below but I took it off because it is long.
+# This alignment is not shown below because it took forever and it did not load in.
+Everything above is correct but the alignment is not shown because it would not load.
 ```